shoumikchow/Notion-Scripts/README.md

 # Notion-Scripts

 Few scripts I use for QoL stuff on Notion.
+Currently uses Notion's public beta API (Version 2021-05-13)

 * paper_downloader.py: A simple script for reading my Notion database and getting papers I want to read from my reading list, based on progress and priority of the paper.